 Previously, I have done research at MIT Lincoln Laboratory on machine learning for threat prediction, and at The University of Edinburgh focusing on accessible voice interfaces.
-I have also interned at Telling.ai, a startup spun off from Carnegie Mellon's Language Technologies Institute that gleans biometric information from voice samples.
-These signals can help predict chronic lung disease and respiratory infections.
+I have also interned at Facebook Messenger and at Telling.ai, a startup spun off from Carnegie Mellon's Language Technologies Institute that gleans biometric information from voice samples.